ahbk/my-nixos/readme.md

-List of paths to not backup
+Paths to exclude from backup